Back to blog

 • Sophisticated, understated elegance

-• Emphasizes clarity over brilliance (inclusions more visible)
+• Emphasizes clarity over brilliance — inclusions are more visible than in brilliant cuts

 • Elongated shape flatters the finger

-• Art Deco aesthetic appeals to vintage lovers
+• Strong Art Deco aesthetic that appeals to vintage jewelry lovers

 Radiant

-The radiant cut bridges the gap between emerald and brilliant styles.
-It features the rectangular or square outline of an emerald cut but uses brilliant-style faceting underneath.
-This combination delivers sparkle within a geometric silhouette.
+The radiant cut bridges the gap between the emerald and brilliant styles.
+It features the rectangular or square outline of an emerald cut but uses brilliant-style faceting underneath — delivering sparkle inside a clean geometric silhouette.

 Key characteristics:

-Radiant cuts appeal to those who love the outline of emerald cuts but prefer more fire.
-The trimmed corners also make this shape more durable than princess cuts for everyday wear.
+Radiant cuts appeal to those who love the outline of an emerald cut but prefer more fire.
+The trimmed corners also make this shape more durable for everyday wear than princess cuts with their sharp points.

 Asscher